Homeism/-pkmn-chonk/README.md

 ### Signing

 Signing is part of public-key cryptography.
-Private keys can create signatures of data
+Private keys can create signatures of data, while the corresponding public keys can verif